 The makers of Abilify continue to advertise this drug on television.
 Why is there no outrage?
 I have read that older people are especially vulnerable to side effects and may never recover.
 Please investigate and report on Abilify!

-A. Abilify (aripiprazole) is a powerful antipsychotic medication first approved for the treatment of schizophrenia a decade ago.
-Since then it has received the green light to treat bipolar disorder, major depression (in combination with antidepressants) and irritability associated with autism.
+A. Abilify (aripiprazole) is a powerful antipsychotic medication first approved for the treatment of schizophrenia two decades ago.
+Since then, it has received the green light to treat bipolar disorder, major depression (in combination with antidepressants) and irritability associated with autism.

 TARDIVE DYSKINESIA [TD]

 We think of this neurological side effect of antipsychotic drugs as brain damage.
 That is, the medications can cause the following symptoms.
 Stopping the medicine does not always eliminate this devastating condition.
 It can become permanent.
 You are right that older people may be especially vulnerable to TD:

 • Involuntary and repetitive movements of the tongue, lips and mouth

 • Lip smacking, lip pursing

 • Sticking out of the tongue repeatedly and uncontrollably

 • Uncontrollable movements of the neck, arms or legs

 We share your outrage that Abilify and other antipsychotic drugs are advertised on television.
 These are extremely powerful drugs with a very long list of serious adverse reactions.
 For example, here are the side effects of another drug in the same category.